In this week’s episode of All God’s People—

 —Former Pacific Union Conference Treasurer Passes Away — Theodore R. “Ted” Benson April 22, 1948 – March 8, 2020—

 Theodore R. “Ted” Benson died Sunday evening, March 8, 2020, after a long battle with cancer.
 He was 71 years old.
 Benson graduated from La Sierra Academy and was a graduate of Loma Linda University/La Sierra Campus, where he studied business administration and accounting.
 He began his long career with the Pacific Union in 1976 as a systems analyst, and he helped establish the computer operations department in the newly-constructed offices of the Pacific Union in Westlake Village, California.
 He served as associate treasurer from 1981 through 2001, as undertreasurer from 2002 through 2005, and as treasurer from 2006 until his retirement on March 31, 2019.
-Benson is survived by his wife of 52 years, Beverly (nee Wood), and their son, Ted, Jr. A memorial service has been set for Saturday, March 28, 2020 at 4 p.m. in the Camarillo Seventh-day Adventist church.
-The family has asked that, instead of flowers, memorial donations be made to Holbrook SDA Indian School in Ted’s name.
+Benson is survived by his wife of 52 years, Beverly (nee Wood), and their son, Ted, Jr. The memorial service that was announced for Benson has been postponed because of health and safety concerns.
+The new date for the memorial service is yet to be determined.
+The family has asked, in lieu of flowers, for memorial donations be made to Holbrook Seventh-day Adventist Indian School in Ted’s name.

 —Pacific Union College Named Among Top 25 Best Colleges for Nursing—